Sagarthakur18/assesment_1.sol/README.md

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., Meta.sol).
 Copy and paste the following code into the file: contract MyToken {

 // public variables here
-string public tokenName = "Exothm";
+string public tokenName = "Trustcoin";
-string public tokenAbb = "Ext";
+string public tokenAbb = "TRT";
 uint public totalSupply = 0;

 // mapping variable here